-Even before COVID-19, branchless — or direct — banks were already taking deposit market share from traditional retail banks, particularly among younger customers.
+Even before COVID-19, branchless -- or direct -- banks were already taking deposit market share from traditional retail banks, particularly among younger customers.
 But while challenger banks like to tout their aggressive growth numbers, they're still small competitors to large incumbent banks.
-There is one place where challenger banks are outperforming: customer satisfaction.
+There is one place, though, where challenger banks are outperforming: customer satisfaction.

 Overall satisfaction for direct banks is 864 (on a 1,000-point scale), substantially higher than the overall satisfaction for customers who use branches at traditional branch-based retail banks, according to the J.D.
 Power 2020 U.S. Direct Banking Satisfaction Study.
 Direct banks’ overall satisfaction is also substantially higher than the average score at the Big Six retail banks among customers who are not conducting branch transactions.

 Gen Z appreciates digital banks

 Gen Z is becoming an increasingly important banking segment.
 The generation is coming of age and maturing financially.
 As a demographic, Gen Z has a higher percentage of their deposit accounts banked at direct banks versus other groups.
 On average, Gen Z clients keep over half (54 percent) of their deposit accounts with direct banks (compared to 47 percent for non-Gen Z).
 This translates to 52 percent of their borrowing dollars at the direct bank.
 Non-Gen Z keep 43 percent of their borrowing dollars at their direct bank.

 Gen Z also tend to have a more diverse product portfolio with their direct banking relationships.
 25 percent of Gen Z have credit and loan products with their direct banks compared to 14 percent of all others.